carlytaylor0017/csk_image_recognition/README.md

 ACTIVATION layer will apply an elementwise activation function, leaving the volume unchanged.
 POOL layer will perform a downsampling operation along the spatial dimensions (width, height), resulting in a smaller volume.
 ```
-The code snippet below is the architecture for the model - a simple stack of 3 convolution layers with an `ELU` activation followed by max-pooling layers.
-This is very similar to the architectures that Yann LeCun advocated in the 1990s for image classification (with the exception of `ReLU`).
+The code snippet below is the architecture for the model - a stack of 3 convolution layers with an `ELU` activation followed by max-pooling layers:

 ```python
 nb_filters = 32